zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 ]
 ```

-it should update the cart with clearance applied to PEANUT BUTTER and SOY MILK:
+`apply_clearance` should update the cart with clearance applied to PEANUT BUTTER
+and SOY MILK:

 ```ruby
 [